Religion, Culture, and Politics Workshop

-The Religion, Culture, and Politics Workshop is a bimonthly interdisciplinary workshop sponsored by Georgetown University’s Graduate Program in Theology and Religious Studies and the Berkley Center for Religion, Peace, and World Affairs.
-It brings together faculty, graduate students, and postdoctoral and affiliate fellows to present and discuss in-progress research grappling with religion, politics, and culture, or research topics exploring the link between religion and contemporary social issues more generally.
-Papers are prepared and distributed in advance of each meeting.
-In rare instances, the workshop will feature and discuss recently published book chapters or essays that are tied to a developing research project.
+Held during the 2018-2019 academic year, the Religion, Culture, and Politics Workshop was a bimonthly interdisciplinary workshop sponsored by Georgetown University’s Graduate Program in Theology and Religious Studies and the Berkley Center for Religion, Peace, and World Affairs.
+It brought together faculty, graduate students, and postdoctoral and affiliate fellows to present and discuss in-progress research grappling with religion, politics, and culture, or research topics exploring the link between religion and contemporary social issues more generally.
+Papers were distributed in advance of each meeting.
+In rare instances, the workshop featured and discussed recently published book chapters or essays that are tied to a developing research project.

 The workshop met on Fridays from 12:00 p.m. to 1:30 p.m. in the Theology Conference Room (New North 107) on campus (occasional alternate locations will be announced).
 Additional information about the workshop can be found on the Theology Department website.